DETAILED ACTION

 (a)(1) the claimed invention was patented, described in a printed publication, or in public use, on sale, or otherwise available to the public before the effective filing date of the claimed invention.

-As to claim 1, Choi teaches a method performed by a user equipment (UE) (device 102), the method comprising: receiving, from a base station (eNodeB 106) while operating in a connected mode, configuration information for performing small data transmission (col. 10, lines 22-35 explains how the configuration information which defines the scheduling method can define small data transmission) while operating in an inactive mode (col. 7, line 61-col 8, line 27, device 102 receives configuration information from eNodeB 106 before it has applied the configuration which leads to an inactive mode); applying the configuration information for small data transmission in response to entering the inactive mode (col. 8, lines 28-31, device 102 transmits RRC connection reconfiguration complete message, which reads on “entering an inactive mode”, and actives configuration received from base station.
-The examiner could not find any limiting definition of the term “inactive mode” or “state” disclosed by the applicant.); and performing, while operating in the inactive mode, at least one small data transmission with the base station according to the configuration information for small data transmission (col. 10, lines 22-35).
+As to claim 1, Choi teaches a method performed by a user equipment (UE) (device 102), the method comprising: receiving, from a base station (eNodeB 106) while operating in a connected mode, configuration information for performing a small data transmission (col. 10, lines 22-35 explains how the configuration information which defines the scheduling method can define small data transmission) while operating in an inactive mode (col. 7, line 61-col 8, line 27, device 102 receives configuration information from eNodeB 106 before it has applied the configuration which leads to an inactive mode), wherein the configuration information indicates, or each pre-configured uplink resource (col. 3, lines 26-34, the base station controls the use of a single PUSCH resource, just as disclosed by the applicant, using configuration information), which logical channels are allowed for the small data transmission (col. 3, lines 35-50 and Table 1, the time restrictions define small data transmission for each logical channel); applying the configuration information for performing the small data transmission (the applicant’s disclosure does not provide a limiting technical definition of the term “small data transmission”) in response to entering the inactive mode (col. 8, lines 28-31, device 102 transmits RRC connection reconfiguration complete message, which reads on “entering an inactive mode”, and actives configuration received from base station.
+The examiner could not find any limiting definition of the term “inactive mode” or “state” disclosed by the applicant.); determining, based at least in part on the configuration information, whether at least one logical channel is configured to transmit data as the small data transmission via a pre-configured uplink resource (col. 8, lines 32-52 explain how the device uses the configuration information to manage transmissions over a logical channel of the PUSCH); and performing, while operating in the inactive mode, the small data transmission with the base station via the at least one logical channel according to the configuration information for the small data transmission (col. 10, lines 22-35).

 As to claims 24 and 31, they are rejected for the same reason as claim 1.